Libby Graham

 Libby Graham (born 12 September 1997) is an Australian rules footballer playing for the Richmond Football Club in the AFL Women's (AFLW).

+Graham first played Australian rules football in 2017, after moving to the sport from previously playing soccer.
+She first played Australian rules football for North Shore, before also playing at Macquarie University, and Manly Warringah in the AFL Sydney Women's Premier Division.

 Graham was drafted by Greater Western Sydney with their third selection and forty second overall in the 2020 AFL Women's draft.

 She made her debut against at Manuka Oval in the sixth round of the 2021 season.

 She was traded to Richmond by Greater Western Sydney at the 2022 AFL Women's draft in exchange for Draft pick 68.

 She made her debut for Richmond against at GMHBA Stadium in the first round of 2022 season 7.